-Common Name: Wood Stork, Wood Ibis
+- Common Name: Wood Stork, Wood Ibis

-Habitat and Migration:
+Wood Stork Habitat and Distribution

-These waders prefer wet, flooded habitats including wetlands, mangrove and cypress swamps, retention ponds, drainage ditches and tidal pools.
-They are found year-round in the Florida panhandle, as well as throughout the Caribbean, Central America and into South America.
-In South America, their range stretches through the eastern regions of Venezuela, Colombia, Ecuador and Peru, into northeastern Bolivia, throughout Brazil, Paraquay and Uruguay and into northern Argentina.
+These waders prefer wet, flooded habitats including wetlands, mangrove and cypress swamps, retention ponds, drainage ditches, and tidal pools.
+They are found year-round in the Florida panhandle as well as throughout the Caribbean, Central America, and into South America.
+In South America, their range stretches through the eastern regions of Venezuela, Colombia, Ecuador, and Peru, into northeastern Bolivia, throughout Brazil, Paraquay, and Uruguay, and into northern Argentina.

 During the breeding season, wood storks may expand their range slightly, reaching as far north as southern North Carolina on the Atlantic Coast and also along the Gulf Coast and both eastern and western coasts of Mexico.